 Need help mastering your routine?
 The Routine Bundle has an enormous amount of resources to get you on track and incentivize following a routine, while promoting independent, confident and rested children who naturally flow through their days.

 2. Clear Your Mind & Home of Clutter

-Minimalism is having a hot moment right now (have you done the Marie Kondo method yet?) not only because people realize material objects are not a path to authentic happiness but because being surrounded with less has been shown to reduce stress, create a deeper appreciation for what you already have, and calm the chaos of raising a family.
+Minimalism is having a hot moment right now (side note… have you tried the Marie Kondo method yet?
+I literally got rid of 10 bags of clothes in one day) not only because people realize material objects are not a path to authentic happiness but because being surrounded with less has been shown to reduce stress, create a deeper appreciation for what you already have, and calm the chaos of raising a family.